agoragames/kairos/README.rst

       # practices according to the backend type.
       minute: {

         # Required.
-The number of seconds that the interval will cover
+The number of seconds that the interval will cover,
+        # or a supported Gregorian interval.
         step: 60,

         # Optional.
 The maximum number of intervals to maintain.
 If supplied,